digideskio/hold_the_door/README.md

 **Provides:** ACL + Ownership + Permitted Params<sup>&beta;</sup>

-## How my Controller will look with HoldTheDoor gem?
+## How my Controllers will look with HoldTheDoor gem?

 For demo purposes we use just `edit` action here